 How do you use your cell phone?

-When making a call, if it is a long call, or multi-tasking use a corded or cordless headset to reduce holding the phone for a long period of time since you are probably using a clawing posture while holding the phone.
-Place the phone in your pocket or on your desk.
+When making a call, if it is a long call, or you are multi-tasking, use a corded or cordless headset to reduce holding the phone for a long period of time since you are probably using a clawing posture while holding the phone.
 Consider walking or standing while you are using your cell phone to give you a break and put in some steps during the day, that is if you don’t need to be using your computer.
 If you are on a short call, practice switching ears periodically during the call.
 Do not cradle your phone between your shoulder and ear.

 If you have any further questions, contact me at kgranataclark@ergonomicsandyou.com or you can schedule some time with me to discuss this topic at https://calendly.com/ergonomicsandyou/1-1-consult.